Harris Academy Merton: Harris Academy Merton

+The 2022 Ofsted report states that 'leaders are ambitious for all.
+They have very high expectations of pupils in every subject.
+All pupils learn the rich curriculum exceptionally well.'

 Academics

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.: schools also endeavour to get all students to achieve the English Baccalaureate (EBACC) qualification.
 This must include core subjects a modern foreign language, and either History or Geography.
 The EBacc includes subjects which are considered "essential to many degrees and open up lots of doors".